 Statistics on mycotoxin contamination in swine feedstuffs

-DON (vomitoxin, deoxynivalenol) was the most frequently found mycotoxin (96.70% of positive samples) and 88.64% were above the recommended limits.
-As it is well-known, this toxin related to impaired feed intake, decreased performance and alterations of gut health.
+DON (vomitoxin, deoxynivalenol) was the most frequently found mycotoxin (87.1%) and 48.39% of the samples were above the recommended limits.
+As it is well-known, this toxin is related to impaired feed intake, decreased performance and alterations of gut health.

-The contamination by fumonisins was the second most important (83.33% of positive samples) and 61.90% of the samples exceeded safety limits.
-In pigs, the negative effects of fumonisins are linked to low immunity and respiratory diseases.
+The contamination by aflatoxins was the second most important (83.9%) and 29.03% of the samples exceeded the safety limits.
+In pigs, the toxicity of aflatoxins is linked to poor growth and alterations of the immune system.

 Statistics on mycotoxin contamination in broiler feedstuffs

-The most common mycotoxin in broiler feedstuffs was vomitoxin (96.05% of positive samples, 19.74% above the recommended limit).
-This mycotoxin is related to impaired feed intake, reduced growth and digestive diseases.
+The most common mycotoxin in broiler feedstuffs was vomitoxin (93.2% of positive samples, 15.25% above the recommended limit).
+This mycotoxin is related to impaired feed intake, reduced growth and occurrence of digestive diseases.

 Statistics on mycotoxins in feedstuffs for layers and breeders

-The most widespread mycotoxin in feedstuffs for layers and breeders was vomitoxin (86.44% of positive samples, 55.93% above the recommended limit), which is related to decreased productivity, egg defects and digestive diseases.
+The most widespread mycotoxin in feedstuffs for layers and breeders was vomitoxin (98.9%, 34.41% above the recommended limit), which is related to decreased productivity, occurrence of egg defects and digestive diseases.

-The contamination by fumonisins was the second most important (80.6% of positive samples, 71.64% above the recommended limit).
+The contamination by fumonisins was the second most important (88.2%, 69.89% samples above the recommended limit).
 Fumonisins are related to poor feed conversion, deficient egg quality and impaired gut heath.